lexicalunit/spellbot/README.md

   - `prefix`: Set the command prefix for SpellBot in text channels.
   - `expire`: Set how many minutes before games are expired due to inactivity.

-### 🤫 Secrets
+### 🛋️ Ergonomics

-There's some secret hidden features of SpellBot.
-For example if you use the tags `~mtgo` or `~arena` when creating a game, it will direct players to use those systems instead of SpellTable.
-Ok, I guess that's not secret anymore.
-But you kinda get the idea.
-Well, you've been warned.
-Hopefully these features are intuitive and helpful 🤞 — and if not,
+SpellBot will always try and assume useful defaults or try to do the right thing when you give it a command.
+For example if you use the tag <code>~modern</code>
-[please report bugs and request features][issues] to your heart's content.
+or other format names when creating a game, it will automatically assume the correct number of players for you.
+Hopefully these features are intuitive and helpful 🤞 — and if not, [please report bugs and request features][issues] to your heart's content.

 ## 🙌 Support Me